thoughtbot/apprenticeship/onboarding-packet.md

 * Get comfortable telling your story.
 "So what do you do?" is the #1 question.
 Respond in a positive, short way.
 * If you don't have anything to talk about with someone, keep asking the other person questions.
 * Use "Well I'm going to go get a drink" whenever you don't feel like talking anymore to someone.
-* Email *everyone* you get a card from to say hey and glad you met them.
+* Email *everyone* you get a card from to say "Hey" and you're glad you met.
 * Give your card out liberally.
 If you don't have one, get some made.
 * Networking is also about helping people.
 If you know two people who should meet, introduce them.
 * Stay in touch.
 If an article reminds you of someone or you think they would find it interesting, send it to them.
 * Set up periodic reminders to prompt you to get in touch with people you like and who can be helpful to you.
 Every 2-3 months is appropriate.
 Try [followup.cc](http://followup.cc)
 * Everyone will take a coffee meeting with you.
 Ask them.

 If you don't know anyone at a company of interest, you should get to know them before you apply.

-Find people in common using LinkedIn or asking your colleagues. thoughtbot has firends all over - it's likely someone at the company knows someone at the company you're looking at.
+Find people in common using LinkedIn or asking your colleagues. thoughtbot has friends all over - it's likely someone at thoughtbot knows someone at the company you're looking at.

 ### Evaluating Potential Employers